eth-sri/astarix/README.md

 # AStarix
 ![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)

-AStarix is a sequence-to-graph semi-global aligner based on A* shortest path algorithm.
+**AStarix** is a sequence-to-graph semi-global aligner based on A* shortest path algorithm.
-It supports general graphs and finds alignments that are optimal according to edit-distance.
+It supports general graphs and finds alignments that are optimal according to edit-distance with non-negative weights.
+AStarix parallelizes the alignment of a set of reads.

 ## Quick start using Docker